How To Ship Commercial Kitchen Equipment

 • Import/Export Licenses (where applicable)

-Costs vary greatly depending on factors like size, weight, distance, shipping method, and insurance.
-Shipping International can provide cost estimates.
+Shipping costs vary significantly depending on factors such as size, weight, distance, shipping method, and insurance coverage.
+Shipping International can provide tailored cost estimates.

-1. Assess cargo and categorize equipment (FCL, OOG, Breakbulk, LCL).
+1. Assess cargo and categorise equipment (FCL, OOG, Breakbulk, LCL).

 3. Secure proper packaging and crating.

-10. Ensure compliance with UK regulations (Brexit, port congestion).
+10. Ensure compliance with all UK regulations (Brexit, port congestion).

 11. Gather all necessary documentation.